 Diseases of human metabolic health where energy balance is disordered are significant medical and socioeconomic problems.
 Meaningful intervention requires an understanding of the processes involved.
 My research aims to investigate how disorders of energy balance can result from disruption of the pathways that control how we eat, how we metabolise fuel and how we store excess energy in tissue.
 The basis of these studies comes primarily from studies of human disease, including rare genetic forms of obesity and larger population-based genetic studies.

-In collaboration with colleagues in the IMS (O’Rahilly, Farooqi, Yeo) continue to use murine models to gain a more mechanistic understanding of how pathways highlighted by human genetic studies can malfunction and result in metabolic disorders.
+In collaboration with colleagues in the IMS (O’Rahilly, Yeo) my work aims to gain a more mechanistic understanding of how pathways highlighted by these human genetic studies can malfunction and result in metabolic disorders.

 Larder R, Sim MFM, Gulati P, Antrobus R, Tung YCL, Rimmington D, Ayuso E, Polex-Wolf J, Lam BYH, Dias C, Logan DW, Virtue S, Bosch F, Yeo GSH, Saudek V, O’Rahilly S, Coll AP.
 Obesity-associated gene TMEM18 has a role in the central control of appetite and body weight regulation.
 Proc Natl Aca Sci U S A. 2017 Aug 29;114(35):9421-9426.
 PMID: 28811369.
 PMCID: PMC558443.